Cola

 Origin and history

-Cola is a stimulating, tonic and revitalizing plant, known for its action on the nervous system and fatigue.
+Cola is a stimulating, tonic, and revitalizing plant known for its effects on the nervous system and fatigue.

-• Natural stimulant: its caffeine increases alertness, concentration and intellectual performance.
+• Natural stimulant: its caffeine increases alertness, concentration, and mental performance.

-• Physical tonic: it supports endurance, vitality and resistance to exertion.
+• Physical tonic: supports endurance, vitality, and resistance to exertion.

-• Anti-fatigue: it helps fight drowsiness and energy dips.
+• Anti-fatigue: it helps combat drowsiness and energy slumps.

 • Metabolic support: it promotes fat burning and can accompany slimming diets.